namiml/nami-apple/README.md

 Nami is on a mission to help app developers make more money.

-With Nami you can focus on your app, not integrating and testing StoreKit or building mobile paywall screens.
-Our platform moves the paywall to the cloud so you can control your in-app subscription sales experience with making app updates.
+With Nami you can focus on your core app experience, not integrating and testing StoreKit and building mobile upsell screens.
+Our platform moves the critical elements to the cloud so you can control your in-app subscription sales experience without making app updates.

 If you are considering offering in-app subscriptions in your iOS app, [get started for free](https://app.namiml.com/join/).